johnhess/web-app-workshop/README.md

   * Verify your email!
   * Then, come back to the [the fibonacci repository](https://github.com/johnhess/fibonacci) and click fork again.
 It should work this time.
 3. Get an account on [heroku.com](https://heroku.com).

+### What kind of computer should I bring?
+Do I need to install stuff?

+Any regular computer will work (windows/apple/linux).
+We will do everything in the browser, so you don't need to install a thing :-)

 ## During the talk